krishnasrinivas/meteor-broadcast/README.md

 This package enables realtime communication between meteor clients without mongo.
 Not added to atmosphere

-The similar sounding meteor-pipe package is used when you need communication between a master and multiple slaves. (i.e slave can talk to master but not other slaves)
+The similar sounding meteor-pipe package is used when you need communication between a master and multiple clients. (i.e clients can talk to master but not other clients)

 Usage
 =====